 This colorful graph offers another way to look at the overall sales trends for the past few years in the Harrisonburg and Rockingham County housing market.
-As is evident, there have been more home sales in the first nine months of 2015 than in the first nine months of any other year in the previous five years.
-We are barely beating 2013 home sales at this point -- and in fact, we were not ahead of 2013 home sales until we passed June of this year.
-If this year continues as it has been going thus far, we should easily surpass 1,000 home sales in 2015.
+As is evident, there have been more home sales in the first ten months of 2015 than in the first ten months of any other year in the previous five years.
+The largest yearover-year recovery seems to have occured between 2012 and 2013 -- but we are certainly seeing a larger increase in home sales this year (2014 to 2015) than we saw last year (2013 to 2014).
+At this pace of sales, we will clearly see another year of 1,000+ home sales in Harrisonburg and Rockingham County.